Skip to main content

 Generic LLM proxies do not solve this.
 A proxy that rewrites prompts cannot enforce approval gates on multi-step clinical workflows.
 A logging layer that captures raw requests cannot produce the structured audit records a HIPAA audit or FDA pre-submission requires.
 A gateway that detects PII but cannot distinguish between a Social Security Number (format-validated against area/group/serial rules) and a random 9-digit string will either miss real violations or generate false positives that erode clinical team trust.

 AxonFlow is purpose-built for this problem.
-It governs the entire agent execution lifecycle -- LLM calls, MCP connector invocations, multi-step workflows, and external tool use -- with policy enforcement, structured audit logging, PHI detection with checksum validation, and human-in-the-loop approval gates.
+It governs the entire agent execution lifecycle -- LLM calls, MCP connector invocations, multi-step workflows, and external tool use -- with policy enforcement, structured audit logging, PII detection for PHI-bearing fields, and human-in-the-loop approval gates.

 Use cases